pzhaojohnson/rna2drawer2-readme-preview/README.md

 ## Exporting Drawings

-Drawings can be exported in SVG or PPTX format.
+Drawings can be exported in SVG and PPTX formats.
 SVG stands for scalable vector graphics and SVG files can be opened and edited with vector graphics editors